Humana vs Aetna Medicare Advantage Plans

 Network Size and Access to Providers

-When selecting a Medicare Advantage Plan, the network size of the insurance provider plays a critical role.
-Humana has the largest Medicare Advantage footprint of all insurance companies, available in 89% of all United States counties.
+When selecting a Medicare Advantage Plan, the network size of the insurance provider will likely play a critical role.
+In recent years, Humana has had one of the largest Medicare Advantage footprints of all insurance companies, available in about 89% of United States counties.

-Aetna, however, has a larger network size than Humana, with over 5,700 hospitals and more than 700,000 in-network providers, ensuring extensive coverage.
+Aetna, however, was reported to have a larger network size than Humana, with over 5,700 hospitals and more than 700,000 in-network providers, ensuring extensive coverage, in 2022.

-The size of the network not only impacts the number of available doctors and specialists but also determines the accessibility of care for the beneficiaries.
+The size of the network might not only impact the number of available doctors and specialists but could also determine the accessibility of care for the beneficiaries.

 Member Experience and Satisfaction Ratings